How to Protect Yourself From a Microsoft Robocall

 We Are at Your Disposal in Other Problematic Situations

 We understand that robocalls are not the only problem you may encounter on a daily basis.
 That’s why we offer a variety of other services to help you get justice in other unfair or problematic situations, such as being charged after a free trial or getting an unfair parking ticket.
-All you need to do is access DoNotPay via the web browser or an iOS device.
+All you need to do is access DoNotPay via the .
 Here are some other things that our app can help you with:

 - Preparing the paperwork for suing someone in small claims court